seanblanchfield/docgit.md/spec.md

 ## WIP
-Current step: Implementing simplified file tree navigation using infinite-tree
+Current step: Enhancing the collapsible drawer layout with a right border and vertically-centered toggle button [DONE]

 Bullet list containing work that has been performed:
 - [x] Analyzed current infinite-tree implementation against documentation